mjon/WildCounts/_count/methods/concepts--pacing-the-uncountables.md

 #### Pace yourself

 So, there you have it.
 If your species get so dense that it's not practical to count them individually, consider counting in 10-pace sections.
-In our age of rapid environmental change, it's important that we make wild counts that are repeatable in the future, by use or others.
+In our age of rapid environmental change, it's important that we make wild counts that are repeatable in the future, by us and others.
 That's how we’ll uncover trends and understand the diversity of changes happening in nature.